Brooke Mueller

-Brooke Jaye Mueller (born August 19, 1977) is an American actress.
+Brooke Jaye Mueller (born August 19, 1977) is an American retired actress.
 She acted in films and worked as special correspondent on Extra.
 In 2008, Mueller married actor Charlie Sheen, with whom she shares twin sons.
 They divorced in 2011.
-Mueller has had a lifelong struggle with substance abuse.
+Mueller has had a longterm struggle with substance abuse.

 Early life

 Mueller was born and raised in upstate New York.
 Her father, Allen Mueller, worked as a Miami and Key West police officer, a high school teacher, and a real-estate broker.
 He died in a motorcycle accident when Brooke was twelve.
 Her father was Lutheran, and her mother Moira Fiore was Jewish.
 When she was 14, her mother married Florida-based millionaire Kenneth Wolofsky and moved to Florida.
-Mueller was a cheerleader at the Benjamin School in Palm Beach.
+Mueller was a cheerleader at the Benjamin School in North Palm Beach.
 Mueller has a brother, Scott Allen Mueller, and a half-sister, Sydney Wolofsky.
-Mueller's mother Moira Fiore is currently married to international singer/songwriter/actor Jon Fiore.

 Career

 Mueller has acted in film and worked as special correspondent on Extra.
 Her best known role was as Janet in the 1999 direct-to-video film Witchouse, credited as Brooke Allen.
 She also played Cassandra in the 2008 comedy film Strictly Sexual (also credited as Brooke Allen).
 In 2011, Mueller co-starred in The World According to Paris, a reality show alongside her friend Paris Hilton.
 She has also worked as real estate investor, including purchasing a home from Mel B in 2012, refurbishing it and reselling it nine months later for a $500,000 profit.
 She had also bought and flipped homes in the Los Angeles area neighborhoods Nichols Canyon (2005) and Los Feliz (2009).